-With small pockets of sweet-tart, melt-in-your-mouth apricots and dollops of brown sugar crumble, this cake is unique and absolutely scrumptious.
-Aside from the fruit, this cake gets its flavor from browned butter, just a hint of cardamom and both vanilla and almond extract.
+With small pockets of sweet-tart, melt-in-your-mouth apricots, and dollops of brown sugar crumble, this Apricot Cake is unique and absolutely scrumptious.
+Aside from the fruit, this cake gets its flavor from browned butter, a hint of cardamom and both vanilla and almond extract.

-This cottage cheese cake is a cake, not a cheesecake, and is inspired by ricotta cake.
-It’s a quick and easy cake that comes together with a bowl, whisk and spoon—no special equipment needed.
-The addition of cottage cheese takes the place of ricotta, giving the cake body and structure without making it “cheesy.”
+The cottage cheese gives the cake body and structure without making it “cheesy.”
 The small curds of cottage cheese simply melt into the batter and give it a lovely creaminess.

 Aside from a few staple ingredients like butter, sugar (light brown and white), flour, baking powder and salt, here’s what you’ll need: